 When testing is completed disconnect the HIPOT Tester from the circuits under test and confirm that the circuits are clear to be re-connected and re-energized.

-To PASS the unit or Cable under Test must be exposed to a minimum Stress of pre decide Voltage for 1 minute without any Indication of Breakdown.
-For Equipments with total area less than 0.1 m2, the insulation resistance shall not be less than 400 MΩ.
-For Equipment with total area larger than 0.1 m2 the measured insulation resistance times the area of the module shall not be less than 40 MΩ⋅m2.
+To PASS the unit or Cable under Test must be exposed to a minimum Stress of pre-decide Voltage for 1 minute without any Indication of Breakdown.
+For Equipment with a total area of less than 0.1 m2, the insulation resistance shall not be less than 400 MΩ.
+For Equipment with total area larger than 0.1 m2 the measured insulation resistance times, the area of the module shall not be less than 40 MΩ⋅m2.